Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-Part D drug coverage is a voluntary benefit; you are not obliged to sign up.
-You may not need it anyway if you have drug coverage from elsewhere that is “creditable” — meaning Medicare considers it to be the same or better value than Part D. This coverage could come from an employer or union, retiree benefits, COBRA or the Veterans Affairs health program — all of which have an obligation to tell you whether it is creditable.
-But without such coverage, you need to sign up with a stand-alone Part D drug plan if you want Medicare to help pay for your medications and avoid late penalties.
+Part D prescription drug coverage is a voluntary benefit; you’re not obliged to sign up.
+You may not need it if you have drug coverage from elsewhere that’s “creditable” — meaning Medicare considers it to be of the same or better value than Part D. This coverage could come from an employer or union, retiree benefits, COBRA, Tricare or the Veterans Affairs health program.

 spinner image Image Alt Attribute